 - elementary-age children getting ready to go to school on their own (walking or public transit)

 - people who have taken at least 8 hours of self-defense (advanced workshops)

 - and more!

 Lead instructor Lauren Taylor has studied and taught self-defense since 1985.
 She holds the rank of black belt in tae kwon do, a traditional Korean martial art.
-She specializes in teaching self-defense to women, to people with disabilities, to LGBTQ people, and to survivors of abuse and assault.
-She and other Defend Yourself instructors all have training in self-defense and teaching.
+She specializes in teaching self-defense to women, to people with disabilities, to LGBTQ+ people, and to survivors of abuse and assault.
+She and other Defend Yourself instructors (meet them here) all have training in empowerment self-defense, in trauma and healing, and in teaching.